 Iron oxide and mica powder really is the best way to colour a product.
 However, I have not been able to find mica in South Africa – whereas iron oxide is readily available.
 You will have to buy mica powder internationally from a website like Amazon.
 You can substitute cocoa powder for brown iron oxide, and activated charcoal for black iron oxide, but the texture and coverage is not as great as iron oxide.

 You can adjust the strength of the colour by adding more or less iron oxide to the clay base.
-You can also mix more than one iron oxide colour (eg. you could combine red and brown iron oxide).
+You can also mix more than one iron oxide together to achieve different shades (eg. you could combine yellow iron oxide with black iron oxide, or with zinc oxide).

 Cost & Shelf Life

 Estimated shelf life: 1 year (stored in an airtight container away from moisture).